ibm-cloud-docs/databases-for-postgresql/administering.md

 ## Connecting with `psql`

 To use `psql`, the PostgreSQL client tools need to be installed on the local system.
-They can be installed by installing the full PostgreSQL package downloaded from postgresql.org, or from your operating systems packages.
+They can be installed with the full PostgreSQL package that is provided from postgresql.org, or from your operating systems packages.

-You can read more about psql in the PostgreSQL documentation - reference - and a simple introduction in Postgres Guide.
+For more information about `psql`, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html).

 ### Connecting to 'psql' with the CLI plug-in